Gdańsk University of Technology Library: Location

 Over the years, the Main Library has occupied the same location with a growing network of library branches that were progressively created at the university faculty departments.
 The Main Library was majorly renovated in 2014.
 There was a multimedia room created and equipped according to the needs of trainings conducted by the librarians.
 Since then the library has been offering its two comfortable reading rooms and one open space with open shelves organized by study subjects.
 This modern method of displaying the library collections was supposed to provide free access to shelves where users can choose by themselves the books they are interested in.
 RFID system was implemented as the new solution required new type of protection of the library stocks.

 Collections

-Aside from the printed collections, the library provides a rich array of electronic resources.
+Aside from the printed collections, the library provides an array of electronic resources.
 Tens of online databases offer scholarly full text journals licensed from many of the world's most prestigious academic publishers such as Elsevier, IEEE, Nature, Emerald, Knovel and many more.